 Showa Denko introduced the corporate officers system to clearly separate the business execution function from the management supervision function.
 Under the system, a top management team composed of the president and corporate officers makes prompt and dynamic decisions on management.
 At the same time, the number of Board of Directors members has been substantially reduced while the number of independent outside directors has been kept at two or more for the enhancement of the supervision function.

 The Board of Directors decides basic policies of the Company.
 It also thoroughly discusses and makes decisions regarding matters specified in the Companies Act or the Company's Articles of Incorporation as well as important issues in executing business operations, while promoting prompt and dynamic decision making on management.

 We appoint directors with emphasis on the viewpoint of corporate governance, aiming to strengthen the Board of Directors' monitoring and supervisory functions and ensure the propriety of decision making process.
 We have adopted a management system in which corporate officers dedicate themselves to business execution, which is their primary duty, but do not concurrently serve as directors, in principle.
-Furthermore, we have abolished the system of officer directors except the Chairman and the President, while strengthening monitoring by Auditors including outside Auditors and mutual supervision among directors.
+Furthermore, we have abolished the system of officer directors except the Chairman and the President, while strengthening monitoring by Audit & Supervisory Board Members including outside Memberss and mutual supervision among directors.

 The term of office of directors is set to one year to ensure a quick and flexible formation of management team corresponding to changes in the business environment.